m0hitpandey/AzureProject/README.md

 - Securing pipelines with **Azure Key Vault** and Managed Identity instead of hard-coded credentials
 - Modeling data into a **Star Schema** using Spark on Azure Databricks
 - Building declarative, managed pipelines with **Delta Live Tables**
-- Serving curated data through **Microsoft Fabric** as a warehouse layer

 ---